FrostByte-Dev/frostbyte-dev.github.io/_posts/2016-08-17-Arcade-Stick.md

 ![Arcade Stick]({{ site.url }}/assets/images/arcadestick.jpg)

-For this project I built myself an arcade stick for playing classic arcade games as well as the latest fighting games.
+For this project, I built myself an arcade stick for playing classic arcade games as well as the latest fighting games.
 At the time I wanted an arcade stick to get that classic arcade feeling however I didn't want to break the bank.
 So I set out to build my own using materials I had laying around the house and only buying parts when needed.

 ### Materials